Wondering if 2 days in Brussels are enough?

 Parc du Cinquantenaire – The Green Lungs of Brussels

 Parc du Cinquantenaire (Jubelpark in Dutch) is a gigantic public park adjacent to the European Quarter of Brussels.
-Besides a park, it’s also a national landmark.
+Besides being a park, it’s also a national landmark.
 Translated into English, the name means “Park of the 50th anniversary”.

 King Leopold II constructed Jubelpark to commemorate fifty years of Belgian independence.
 This happened in 1880 for the National Exhibition.
 In the park’s southeast end, you’ll find many buildings that form a U-shaped complex.
 The King commissioned all of them.